pdf-tools/pdf_code_samples/docs/tutorials/pdf-search-engine.md

 title: PDF Search Engine with Pdftools Conversion Service and Elasticsearch
 products: [convsrv]
 ---
-# PDF Search Engine with Pdftools Conversion Service and Elasticsearch
+## PDF Search Engine with Pdftools Conversion Service and Elasticsearch

 {% include conversion-service-info.html %}

 {% include disclaimer.html %}

+### Introduction

 Managing and searching through large archives of PDF documents can be a challenging task.
 Pdftools Conversion Service, combined with Elasticsearch, offers a powerful solution to this problem by enabling full-text search, metadata filtering, and seamless PDF archiving.
 This tutorial introduces a project that demonstrates how to build a simple yet effective PDF search engine using these tools.